Okpainmo/fast-django-backend-template/README.md

 docker build -t fast-django-backend-template__docker .
 ```

-With that, you can push the image to docker hub, and set-up a docker-compose configuration that pull the docker image, and starts up the database(s) - with one single command.
-This will provide much ease for team-mates(especially seniors and leads) who only wish to assess/test development progress - and not to contribute.
+That way, you can push the image to docker hub, and set-up a docker-compose configuration that pulls the docker image, and starts up the database(s) - all with one single command.
+This will provide much ease for team-mates(especially seniors and leads) who only wish to assess/test the development progress - and not to contribute.

 **sample Docker command to start a container that is running the image**.